-Responsible chemical management is a key component to consistent compliance and safety within the YETI supply chain.
-Suppliers must maintain safety and environmental programs including documented procedures and training to protect workers and the environment from exposure to chemicals.
+Responsible chemical management is critical to consistent compliance and safety within the YETI supply chain.
+Suppliers must maintain safety and environmental programs, including documented procedures and training to protect workers and the environment from chemical exposure.

-Suppliers shall be in possession of all legally required and valid permits and certificates related to health, safety, and environmental issues, such as those related to the purchase and storage of chemicals, fire safety inspections, inspection of machinery, wastewater, and (chemical) waste disposal.
+Suppliers shall possess all legally required and valid permits and certificates related to health, safety, and environmental issues, such as those related to the purchase and storage of chemicals, fire safety inspections, and inspection of machinery, wastewater, and (chemical) waste disposal.

-All chemicals and hazardous substances shall be properly labeled and stored in secure and ventilated areas and disposed of in a safe and legal manner, in accordance with applicable laws.
-Labels shall be placed in the local language and the language spoken by workers if different from the local language.
-Workers shall receive training, appropriate to their job responsibilities, concerning the hazards, risks and the safe use of chemicals and other hazardous substances.
+All chemicals and hazardous substances shall be appropriately labeled and stored in secure and ventilated areas and disposed of safely and legally in accordance with applicable laws.
+Suppliers shall provide labels in the local language and the language spoken by workers if different from the local language.
+Workers shall receive training appropriate to their job responsibilities concerning the hazards, risks, and the safe use of chemicals and other hazardous substances.

-Safety Data Sheets (SDS) for all chemicals and hazardous substances used in the workplace must be available at the usage and storage sites of the chemicals and hazardous substances, in the local language and the language spoken by workers, if different from the local language.
+Safety Data Sheets (SDS) for all chemicals and hazardous substances used in the workplace must be available at the usage and storage sites of the chemicals and hazardous substances in the local language and the language spoken by workers, if different from the local language.
 Workers shall have free access to SDS.
-In addition, we expect suppliers to implement and maintain a Chemical Inventory List (CIL) which includes all processing chemicals present on-site.
+In addition, we expect suppliers to implement and maintain a Chemical Inventory List (CIL), which includes all processing chemicals present on-site.